-There are more than 100 unique wicks on the market today.
+There are literally hundreds of different styles and sizes of wicks.
 The type of wax used in a candle, as well as the candle's size, shape, color and fragrance materials all impact wick choice.
 Selecting the correct wick is critical to making a candle that burns cleanly and properly.
 Reputable candle manufacturers take great care in selecting a wick of the proper size, shape and material to meet the burn requirements of a particular candle.

 Types of Wicks

 Most high-quality wicks are made from braided, plaited or knitted fibers to encourage a slow and consistent burn.
 In general, twisted wicks are of lower quality than braided or knitted wicks.
 They burn much faster because their loose construction allows more fuel to quickly reach the flame.
 However, twisted wicks are useful for certain applications, such as birthday candles.

 In general, wicks can be divided into four major types:

 Flat Wicks.
 These flat-plaited or knitted wicks, usually made from three bundles of fiber, are very consistent in their burning and curl in the flame for a self-trimming effect.
 They are the most commonly used wicks, and are often found in taper and pillar candles.

 Square Wicks.
 These braided or knitted wicks also curl in the flame, but are more rounded and a bit more robust than flat wicks.
 They are preferred for beeswax applications and can help inhibit clogging of the wick, which can occur with certain types of wax formulations, pigments or fragrances.